nachigonz/SANA-FE/README.md

 Fields are separated by one or more spaces.

 Attributes are defined using the syntax: `<attribute>=<value>`.
 Note, there is no space before or after the equals.
-The attribute `soma_hw_name` is required to be set for every neuron or neuron group.
+The attribute `soma_hw_name` and `soma_model` is required to be set for every neuron or neuron group.

 A neuron group is some population of neurons.
 The group defines any common parameters e.g., for a layer of a deep SNN.